Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/about.md

 ###### Introduction

-Zoe is a advanced Discord bot designed for new and passionate League of Legends players.
+Zoe is an advanced Discord bot designed for new and passionate League of Legends players.
 Written in Java, this bot was created with a specific mission: to provide real-time information, helpful information after your games so that you can improve and statistics from the fascinating world of League of Legends.

 <br>